-How Does a Scroll Air Compressor Work?
+How Do Scroll Compressors Work?

-A scroll compressor actually consists of two scrolls, or otherwise known as spirals.
+A scroll compressor actually consists of two scrolls, otherwise known as spirals.
 The first scroll is moving, whereas the second one is fixed or attached to the compressor body.
 The first scroll is attached to the compressor’s crankshaft which makes it orbit/rotate in a path defined by its mating fixed scroll.

-Gas pockets are then form between the two scrolls as a result of the scroll’s movement.
+Gas pockets are then formed between the two scrolls as a result of the scroll’s movement.
 At the outer part of the spirals, the pockets suck in gas and then move it towards the center of the spiral, where the compressed gas is discharged.
-As the gas moves into the continuously smaller internal pockets, both its temperature and pressure are increased as its volume is decreasing.
+As the gas moves into the continuously smaller internal air pockets, both its temperature and pressure are increased as its volume is decreasing.

-Therefore, this motion of the compressor scrolls results in a desirable discharge pressure.
+Therefore, this motion of the compressor scrolls results in desirable discharge pressure.
 The compression cycle lasts for around 2.5 turns, which allows a continuous flow of pulse-free compressed air to leave the scroll element through the outlet port.

 Scroll compressors are fully hermetic, meaning that they’re enclosed in the compressor’s shell, which is usually a cylindrical welded steel shell.
 The majority of scroll compressors used in refrigeration and HVAC services are of vertical orientation, with the scroll sets typically installed on the upper part of the motor shaft.

-For example, scroll compressors operate at high differential pressures, and in the case of refrigeration applications for instance, the dynamic discharge valves will be utilized.
+For example, scroll compressors operate at high differential pressures, and in the case of refrigeration applications, for instance, the dynamic discharge valves will be utilized.

-Scroll Air Compressor Advantages vs Disadvantages
+Scroll Compressors Advantages vs Disadvantages

 Scroll Air Compressor Advantages

-Scroll type compressors are inherently more efficient compared to other types of compressors and this is due to many reasons.
+Scroll-type compressors are inherently more efficient compared to other types of compressors and this is due to many reasons.

 First of all, the absence of pistons for gas compression compared to reciprocating air compressors enables scroll compressors to reach 100% volumetric efficiency, leading to significantly reduced energy costs.